-How To Make Project Problems Disappear
+How to Make Risks Disappear

 Who doesn’t love a good magic show?
 The magician comes out in his cape and hat and prances across the stage.
 Every move of his lovely assistants is perfectly choreographed.
 There is glitter and glamour throughout the entire show as the Tiger in the cage is wheeled out for everyone to see.

 More prancing and showmanship by the magician as a cloth is lowered over the tiger’s cage.
 A couple of words are uttered, a wand is waved to and fro, and a huge puff of smoke appears.
 The cloth is raised and voila…no tiger!
 Now you see you it, now you don’t.
 How do they pull off such an amazing trick?

 Did you know that you need to be a magician when it comes to completing your projects successfully?
 You won’t have the same glitz, glammer, lovely assistants and caged tigers, but you will need some pretty good skills to make those areas that pose problems for a project disappear.

 After all, what is a project plan without a magician?
 The following are some of the problem areas that you are responsible for making disappear as a project manager.

 The first disappearing act is an elusive one.
 This falls into the category of risks.
 Risks are those events or items that have the potential for creating issues and problems on your project but they have not yet occurred.

 Why is it elusive?
 Because people don’t actually see risks until after they have occurred and turned into an issue.
 It’s your job at this point to prevent issues from appearing.
 You need to keep risks as invisible as possible (although you will have to write them down somewhere, like in your risk management software).
 Here are three ways you can do this:

 During the development of the project plan you need to identify those items that could potentially cause problems in the future.
 Do you have enough resources?
 Are there other projects that could conflict with this one?
 Are there any technological issues that could slow this project down?